 On why she decided to write poems, she said, “Poetry for me is a form of healing.
 Writing poetry helps me to look at the bigger picture of a painful phase, and during the times when I have felt very down, in despair and harassed by people who try to tear me down, it’s given me an outlet and helped me as I try to make sense of the world.”

-“I feel that it’s a beautiful way of connecting with other people,” she adds.
+“I feel that it’s a beautiful way of connecting with other people,” she added.